EleCannonic/Algorithm/README.md

 # How to Use
 All codes in this repository are all packaged functions or classes.
 For each algorithms we provided a simple test example in the end of the description markdown document, along with their output results.
 These examples may help you to have a brief impress of the output and check if your data produces a correct result.

 (I'm just an undergraduate.
-If there is errors, feel free to raise issue.)
+If there are errors, feel free to raise issue.)